Menu

 You Have Poor Adrenal Health

-Adrenal fatigue (note: it is more accurately referred to as hypothalamic-pituitary axis dysfunction) seems very common with hypothyroidism.
-If you have any symptoms of adrenal fatigue, such as fatigue, weight gain, sleep disruptions, craving salty and sugary foods etc. then you may benefit from completing a saliva test to check for adrenal fatigue.
+Adrenal dysfunction seems very common with hypothyroidism.
+If you have any symptoms of adrenal issues, such as fatigue, weight gain, sleep disruptions… then you may benefit from completing a saliva test to check for them.
 Addressing any adrenal dysfunction helps many people to feel well again.

-If your doctor won’t check your adrenals, you can very simply order testing yourself here and here.
+If your doctor won’t check your adrenals, you can order testing yourself here and here.

 You Have Vitamin Deficiencies or Low Levels